Jaafar Jackson: Personal life

-Jackson has a brother, Jermajesty Jermaine Jackson (b.
-2000), and several half-siblings from his parents' previous relationships.
-One of his half-brothers, Jermaine La Jaune "Jay" Jackson Jr. (b.
-January 27, 1977), portrayed their father Jermaine in the 1992 miniseries, The Jacksons: An American Dream, a biographical film about the Jackson family.

-Jackson said he is inspired by his musical family, as well as artists Bruno Mars, Frank Sinatra, and Stevie Wonder.
+Jackson is of African-American and Hispanic descent.
+He has a younger brother, Jermajesty Jermaine Jackson (born 2000), in addition to several half-siblings from his parents' previous relationships.
+One of his half-brothers, Jermaine LaJaune "Jay" Jackson Jr. (born January 27, 1977), portrayed their father in the 1992 miniseries The Jacksons: An American Dream, a biographical film about the Jackson family.
+Jackson has said he is inspired by his musical family, as well as by Frank Sinatra and Stevie Wonder.

 In early 2010, when he was 13, Jackson's family was investigated by police and child protection officers in Encino, Los Angeles, after he purchased a stun gun online.
+Jackson is engaged to Maddie Simpson; the couple have been together since 2016.

+Jackson grew up in a Muslim household; in early 2020, he traveled to Saudi Arabia to perform Umrah, the Islamic pilgrimage to Mecca undertaken by millions of Muslims each year.

+In April 2026, Jackson was honored during a Michael ceremony in Gary, Indiana, where he received the key to the city from Mayor Eddie Melton.

+Jackson cites actors Daniel Day-Lewis, Joaquin Phoenix, and Christian Bale as his inspirations, noting that he studied their work ethic and performances while preparing for his acting debut.